 by Katie Madden

-I have taken Zoloft for about 13 years.
+I have taken Zoloft continuously since 2003.
 I first went on it in Nursing School in 2002 when I had a Major Depressive Episode.
 In truth, I had been unraveling since I started college in 2000, but things didn’t come to a head until my junior year.
 At the time, I was a high achieving nursing student and the president of my student body.
 On the outside, I looked amazing.
-On the inside, alone in my Baltimore apartment, I was having panic attacks while studying; slipping into a deep depression over getting a B+ rather than an A on my test; contemplating suicide as the only escape from simple, mundane, everyday difficulties; and steeping in a vicious stew of body self-hatred.
+On the inside, alone in my Baltimore apartment, I was having anxiety attacks while studying; slipping into a deep depression over getting a B+ rather than an A on my test; contemplating suicide as the only escape from simple, mundane, everyday difficulties; and steeping in a vicious stew of body self-hatred.

 Lucy was born a perfect, healthy eight pounds, 14 ounces.
 She was a little slow to breathe right after she was born and she didn’t cry once for the first 24 hours of her life.
 She then went on to cry every day for three hours straight for the first two or three months of her life.
 I remember wondering if any or all of these things were a result of me taking Zoloft during pregnancy.